gowtham-chandrasekaran/Data-Science/README.md

 # Exploratory Data Analyis Projects

-- Bangalore House Price Prediction
+- EDA on Bangalore House Prices and prediction
-- COVID-19 Analysis
+- EDA on COVID-19 data
 - EDA on Cars
 - EDA on Google app ratings
 - EDA on Indian Census